johnperry-math/AoC2022/README.md

 For instance, my original solution misplaced the CRT update, but by some miracle the only practical consequence was that it neglected to update the top-left pixel.

+## Day 11: Monkey in the Middle

+Some monkeys have grabbed your stuff, and are tossing items to each other.
+How they behave depends on how your interest in the item changes when they play with it.
+After a certain number of rounds, we can calculate the **level of monkey business**, which is the product of the two largest numbers of items a monkey inspects.

+1. Determine this number after twenty rounds.
+   Your relief that the monkeys don't damage the items scales the value by 1/3.
+2. Determine the number after 10,000 rounds.
+   Your relief that the monkeys don't damage the items _is not rescaled_ by 1/3;
+   "you'll nedd to find another way to keep your worry levels manageable."
+   **LOL** A bit of number theory saves the day.

+The input was fairly small, so rather that write a parser I put the values directly into the records.
+Rather amazingly, I didn't make any typos!